SEIR-7-06/django-signup-login-logout/README.md

 Then, when there is a logged in user, we want to see:

 - About
-- Add a Toy
-- View All Toys
-- Add a Cat
 - View All My Cats
 - Log Out